subschema/subschema-blueprint/README.md

+Subschema Blueprint
+===
+This project is to show [blueprintjs](http://blueprintjs.com/docs/#components.datetime.dateinput) integration with Subschema.
+How you can use wrap and otherwise modify subschema to work with a library that is totally 3rd party.
+I am not totally sold on blueprintjs, but it seems to be one of the more thought out

+*** EXPERIMENTAL ***

+Boilerplate
+===

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>